 Nelson W. Pyles is a novelist and author of several short stories.
 Both his latest novel, Spiders in the Daffodils and his short story collection, Everything Here is a Nightmare are published by Burning Bulb Publishing.
-His first novel, Demons, Dolls, & Milkshakes is available from Post Mortem Press.
+His first novel, Demons, Dolls, & Milkshakes is also available from Burning Bulb Publishing.

 Nelson is also the creator, executive producer and former host of the popular “The Wicked Library.”

 He was discovered by Burning Bulb Publishing for his short story contribution, Decorations, which appears in The Big Book of Bizarro.
 A year later, his story Just Enough Rope made it in Westward Hoes.
 His short story The Turbulent Flight Home appears in Rise of the Dead. and has continued on writing in David J. Fairhead Presents Fiends of the Flesh anthology.
 He is proud to be a member of the extended Burning Bulb Publishing family.

 Andy Rausch – Andy Rausch is a freelance journalist, celebrity interviewer, and film critic.
 He is the author or co-author of nearly twenty books on the subject of popular culture.
 These include Making Movies with Orson Welles, The Films of Martin Scorsese and Robert De Niro, and The Wit and Wisdom of Stephen King.
 He is also the author of the novels Mad World, and Bloodletting: A Tale of Revenge, and Elvis Presley, CIA Assassin is published by Burning Bulb Publishing.
 His short story collections Death Rattles and Crazy-Ass Stories for Crazy-Ass People are published by Burning Bulb Publishing.
 Andy was also a contributing editor on the Burning Bulb hit anthology Rise of the Dead.